corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/setup/corda-configuration-fields.md

 ## `dataSourceProperties`

 This section is used to configure the JDBC connection and database driver used for the node's persistence.
-To add additional data source properties (for a specific JDBC driver) use the `dataSource.` prefix with the property name (e.g. `dataSource.customProperty = value`).
+To add additional data source properties (for a specific JDBC driver) use the `dataSource.` prefix with the property name (for example, `dataSource.customProperty = value`).

 * `dataSourceClassName`
   * JDBC Data Source class name.